aluntzer/radtel/README.md

 *shift + scroll* for Y-axis zoom

-*ctrl + scroll* for X-axis zoom
+*Ctrl + scroll* for X-axis zoom

 *lower case "a"* to autoscale

-*Ctrl + left drag* to fit a gaussian to the selected datums
+*Ctrl + left drag* to fit a Gaussian to the selected data

-*lower case "u"* deactivates the gaussian fit box
+*lower case "u"* deactivates the Gaussian fit box

 *alt + click* to define new center frequency for spectrometer